ntalbotdev/portfolio-v1/README.md

 This repository contains the following:

-- `src/`: The source code for the portfolio, built with Vue.js
+- `src/`: The source code for the portfolio, built with Vue
 - `public/`: The public assets for the portfolio, including images and index.html
 - `src/data/projects.js`: A JavaScript file containing data for my projects, used to populate the portfolio
 - `src/assets/`: The SCSS files for styling the portfolio